 How to Build a Retirement Income Plan

-“The most important thing you can do for your retirement is have a plan — specifically a retirement income plan.
+“The most important thing you can do for your retirement is have a plan, specifically a retirement income plan.
 A plan covers far more than what investments to pick.
 Investments are the last part of the plan; the icing on the cake.
-They should come only after you have the main meal menu in place, and the cake baked.”
-This is what Dana Anspach, Founder and CEO of Sensible Money LLC and one of MarketWatch’s RetireMentors says.
+They should come only after you have the main meal menu in place, and the cake baked,” says Dana Anspach, founder and CEO of Sensible Money LLC (and one of MarketWatch’s RetireMentors).

-To show people what a retirement income plan looks like, in 2013 Dana wrote “Control Your Retirement Destiny,” and has now released the 2nd Edition, which is updated with the latest tax limits.
+To show people what a retirement income plan looks like, Anspach wrote the book “Control Your Retirement Destiny.”

 Here are five things that Dana covers that are essential to building a retirement income plan that works.

 Spending changes over time.
 Accounting for these changes allows you to build a better retirement income plan.

 - If you retire prior to age 65 – and aren’t covered under a health care plan for retirees – you may pay up to $1,000 a month or more for health insurance until you reach age 65 and begin Medicare.